A tempered subdiffusive Black-Scholes model: Finite difference method

 \subsection{Numerical examples}

-\begin{Example} The tsB-S is the generalization of the subdiffusive B-S model \cite{ja3, ja2, MM}, therefore we can expect that for $\lambda$ close to $0$ the prices in both models will be almost the same.
-It is important to highlight that for "small" $\alpha$ and $\lambda$ close to $0$, the term $\lambda^{\alpha}$ can be close to $1$.
+\begin{Example} The tsB-S is the generalization of the subdiffusive B-S model \cite{ja3, ja2, MM} therefore, we can expect that for $\lambda$ close to $0$ the prices in both models will be almost the same.
+It is important to note that for small $\alpha$ and $\lambda$ close to $0$, the term $\lambda^{\alpha}$ can be close to $1$.
 Then, even for $\lambda$ close to $0$, (\ref{12}) is not reducing to the subdiffusive PDE \cite{ja2} (to be so, $\lambda^{\alpha}$ has to diminish).
 Let us consider the following parameters: $\lambda=10^{-10}$, $T=1$, $K=2$, $Z_{0}=1$, $\theta=0$, $x_{min}=-10$, $x_{max}=10$, $r=\sigma=0.5$, $n=N=900$.
-In Table \ref{table:1p1}, the prices of European call options in the tsB-S and subdiffusive model for different $\alpha$ are presented.
+In Table \ref{table:1p1}, the prices of European call options in the tsB-S and subdiffusive models for different $\alpha$ are presented.
 The last column of the table is the relative difference, i.e., $|C_{tsB-S}-C_{subB-S}|/C_{subB-S}$.
-We see that for a small value of $\alpha$, even $\lambda$ close to $0$ can not guarantee that both models will return almost the same result.
-However, with $\lambda\rightarrow0$, the tsB-S will reduce to the subdiffusive model.
-The essential question is how small $\lambda$ should be to allow the tsB-S model for a given $\alpha$ tsB-S be close to the subdiffusive B-S. Let us consider the threshold equal $1\%$.
-If such an effect is caused by the term $\lambda^{\alpha}$, at least we have to provide $\lambda^{\alpha}=1\%$.
-In Table \ref{table:1p2} there are presented prices of European call options in tsB-S and subdiffusive B-S model over different parameters $\alpha$ and $\lambda=0.01^{1/\alpha}$.
-We see that for assumed threshold $1\%$, the relative difference $|C_{tsB-S}-C_{subB-S}|/C_{subB-S}$ is between $1.33\%$ and $1.35\%$.
-Hence, we conclude that the discussed effect is caused by the term $\lambda^{\alpha}$.
+We see that for a small value of $\alpha$, even $\lambda$ close to $0$ cannot guarantee that both models will return almost the same result.
+However, with $\lambda\rightarrow0$, tsB-S will be reduced to the subdiffusive model.
+The essential question is how small $\lambda$ should be to allow the tsB-S model for a given $\alpha$ to be close to the subdiffusive B-S model.
+Consider the threshold to be equal to $1\%$.
+If such an effect is caused by the term $\lambda^{\alpha}$, we have to provide at least $\lambda^{\alpha}=1\%$.
+In Table \ref{table:1p2} the prices of European call options are presented in the tsB-S and subdiffusive B-S models for different parameters $\alpha$ and $\lambda=0.01^{1/\alpha}$.
+We see that for the assumed threshold $1\%$, the relative difference $|C_{tsB-S}-C_{subB-S}|/C_{subB-S}$ is between $1.33\%$ and $1.35\%$.
+Therefore, we conclude that the effect discussed is caused by the term $\lambda^{\alpha}$.
 Note that for the considered parameters and all $\alpha$ from Table \ref{table:1p1}, Table \ref{table:1p2} and Table \ref{table:2p2}, the convergence condition (\ref{konieczartow1}) is satisfied.